Magical Power of Escherichia coli-1885

 Gastrointestinal disease:

-• Enterotoxigenic E.coli(ETEC).
+• Enterotoxigenic Escherichia coli (ETEC).

-• Enteropathogenic E.coli (EPEC).
+• Enteropathogenic E. coli (EPEC).

-• Enterohemorrhagic E.coli (EHEC).
+• Enterohemorrhagic E. coli (EHEC).

 • Enteroaggregative E.coli (EAEC).

-• Enteroinvasive E.coli (EIEC).
+• Enteroinvasive Escherichia coli (EIEC).

-• Diffusely adherent E.coli (DAEC).
+• Diffusely adherent E. coli (DAEC).

 Transmission:

-• Fecal-oral transmission.
+• Faecal-oral transmission.

 • Food-borne transmission.